joshfinnie/joshfinnie.com/src/content/blog/a-command-line-application-in-rust.md

 description: "In this blog post we start from scratch and write a full command-line application written in Rust.
 We use Clap for argument parsing, and Reqwest for hitting the API."
 ---

+_Updated 2023-07-03_
+I posted [a follow-up post](/blog/follow-up-a-command-line-application-in-rust) with some updated code.

 Each Monday, I post a record of my last week's music listening.
 These now can be found on [Mastodon](https://fosstodon.org/@joshfinnie/109501039676079665) for [reasons](/blog/leaving-twitter-for-mastodon/).
 To create these posts, I have been running a small tool I wrote in Python.